Free Gaza Movement: Consequences

 Israeli citizen Jeff Halper did not return to Cyprus on the boats, but traveled into Israel via the Erez crossing.
 He was arrested and has been told he will be prosecuted for breaking the Israeli law forbidding its citizens from entering the Gaza Strip.
 A spokeswoman for the Free Gaza Movement believes that Israel's foreign and interior ministries had given the boats permission to land in Gaza, and she believed that meant they were all in Gaza legally.

 Lauren Booth, sister-in-law of Tony Blair, was refused permission to cross from Gaza into both Egypt and Israel after her arrival.
 Four weeks later, she was given permission to cross at the Rafah border terminal into Egypt.

 October 2008 sailing

 The second sailing occurred in late October.
 The movement's 66-foot yacht, named Dignity, arrived at a Gaza port on October 29.
 The ship carried 26 activists and medical supplies.
 Although Israeli officials initially announced that they would stop the ship, a last-minute decision was reportedly made to allow the ship to enter Gaza.
 Among the passengers were 1976 Nobel Peace Prize winner Mairead Corrigan and Palestinian Legislative Council member Mustafa Barghouti.
-In July 2009, four citizens of the United Kingdom who had decided to stay in Gaza were turned away at both the Israeli and Egyptian border crossings over a period of several weeks when they attempted to leave.
+In July 2009, four citizens of the United Kingdom who had decided to stay in Gaza after arriving on the Dignity were turned away at both the Israeli and Egyptian border crossings over a period of several weeks when they attempted to leave.